listman-io/docs/README.md

 Alternatively you could download the latest and all the previous versions of the Listman.io application using that [link](https://github.com/listman-io/docs/packages).

-> Even if the app is downloaded from the Github you still will need to Sign In with your Microsoft account on [www.listman.io](https://www.listman.io) to run the app to obtain your licence information.
+> **Note:** Even if the app is downloaded from the Github you still need to Sign In with your Microsoft account on [www.listman.io](https://www.listman.io) to obtain your free licence information.

 Congratulations!
 Now you are ready to configure your first archiving or export procedure.

 ### Free vs Enterprise Plans
 Listman.io is a commercial software but purposely designed to be run in a free mode for better learning and assessment experience.
-There is no trial so you have unlimited time to make sure the Listman.io fits your organization needs.
+There is no trial so you have unlimited time to make sure Listman.io fits your organization archiving needs.

-We recommend you to start your archiving experience by running Listman.io as a free version against your Development or Staging SharePoint servers to familiarize yourself with all application features.
-Once ready you could easily subscribe to Enterprise plan and make the most from your archiving or exporting procedures.
+We recommend you to start your archiving experience by running Listman.io using a Free Plan and try archive/export data from your Development or Staging SharePoint servers in order to familiarize yourself with the all application features.
+Once ready you could easily [subscribe to Enterprise Plan]() and make the most from your archiving or exporting procedures.

 > Free version is limited to archive or export just 50 records from any list per application run.
-If you want to archive or export more than 50 records per run we recommend you to upgrade on Enterprise plan.
-Prioritized support is also available only for Enterprise customers.
+If you want to archive or export more than 50 records per run we recommend you to upgrade on Enterprise Plan.
+Prioritized support is also available only for Enterprise Plan customers.

 Look at the table below to choose between Free or Enterprise plans.